THOST PROJEKTMANAGEMENT DATA PRIVACY NOTICE

 Facebook

 We have a profile on Facebook.
-The provider of this service is Meta Platforms Ireland Limited, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland (hereinafter Meta).
-According to Meta’s statement the collected data will also be transferred to the USA and to other third-party countries.
+The provider of this service is Meta Platforms Ireland Limited, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland (hereinafter referred to as Meta).
+According to Meta, the data collected is also transferred to the USA and other third countries.

 Instagram